anvilproject/anvil-portal/content/learn/reference/gtex-v8-free-egress-instructions.md

 $ pip install pypfb
 ```

-- Note: Please make sure you are running at least version 0.5.0.
-To ensure this, you can run the **command line** shown below
+> Note: Please make sure you are running at least version 0.5.0.
+To ensure this, you can
+run the **command line** shown below:

 ```shell
 $ pip install pypfb==0.5.0
 ```